autarch/blog.urth.org/content/posts/2010-02-23-testing-a-database-intensive-application.md

 That's fast and doesn't use much disk space, since only the changes take up room.
 It's easy to refresh once you automate it, so you can keep your test database current.
 And there's no more guessing about how things will work against the production database, because in most ways except hardware, it _is_ the production database.
 (That includes table and index bloat, statistics, everything, which you don't get when doing an SQL-level dump & import.)

-With some co-workers and a few of our clients we have an open source project called <a href="http://www.devcamps.org/" rel="nofollow">DevCamps</a> that's centered on this idea of using the "real deal" in development and testing.
+With some co-workers and a few of our clients we have an open source project called [DevCamps](http://www.devcamps.org/) that's centered on this idea of using the "real deal" in development and testing.
 It's been working well for us.

 I hate to sound like an infomercial here, but for our use cases, the problem you describe is solved and what a relief it's been.